The best new London restaurants of 2025

 Chelsea - 37 Sloane Square, London SW1W 8AN

-Even before it had officially been announced, Martino’s was the kind of restaurant we were getting emails about.
-‘What’s that restaurant opening up on the corner of Sloane Square?’ readers asked.
-‘It looks like a nice place for a drink.’
-Well, it turned out that The Dover restaurateur Martin Kuczmarski had been keeping something rather large under his hat - a new Florentine trattoria to be exact.
+This is another new opening from The Dover restaurateur Martin Kuczmarski and this one is a Florentine trattoria.
 But while new London Italians are ten a penny, Martino’s stands out for its looks (the design is by the same team behind The Dover), its service and its generous dishes.
-Look out for the old-school XXL pepper grinder being wielded by waiters and don’t miss out on the lasagna.
+Look out for the old-school XXL pepper grinder being wielded by waiters, and don’t miss out on the lasagna.

 Read the Martino's Test Drive